charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - what is the difference between function scoped and block scope?
 	- function scope a variable is confined to a function specifically and block can be anywhere there are curly braces.
 - great video series on using modules in JS: https://www.youtube.com/playlist?list=PLoYCgNOIyGABs-wDaaxChu82q_xQgUb4f
+#### Classes
+what is the difference between an object constructor and class? what are getters and setters? how to use inheritance with classes? why is composition usually preffered to inheritance!